-The required text for the course will be Macroeconomics, 7th Edition, by Olivier Blanchard.
-An alternative would be Macroeconomics, 6th Edition, by Olivier Blanchard and David H. Johnson.
+The required text for the course will be Macroeconomics, 6th Edition, by Olivier Blanchard and David H.

+Johnson.

 Prerequisite

 ECON102 (Principles of Macroeconomics).
 More generally, students should be familiar with the concepts of supply and demand, the basics of monetary and fiscal policy, and have some experience using equations, graphs, and tables to analyze economic situations.
 Students are also expected to be familiar with functions, their graphical representation, and the solution of simultaneous equations.
 Consistent study habits coupled with an eagerness to learn and ask questions will help to achieve the learning objectives.